7storm7/know-how/rust-topics.md

 * Mutable references have one big restriction: you can have only one mutable reference to a particular piece of data at a time.
 * The concepts of ownership, borrowing, and slices ensure memory safety in Rust programs at compile time.
 * Debug output for development: dbg! macro.
 Note: Calling the dbg! macro prints to the standard error console stream (stderr), as opposed to println! which prints to the standard output console stream (stdout).
+* Module system:
+    - Packages: A Cargo feature that lets you build, test, and share crates.
+A package contains a Cargo.toml file that describes how to build those crates.
+    - Crates: A tree of modules that produces a library or executable.
+A crate can be a binary crate or a library crate.
+Binary crates are programs you can compile to an executable that you can run, such as a command-line program or a server.
+They must have a function called main that defines what happens when the executable runs.
+Library crates don’t have a main function, and they don’t compile to an executable.
+They define functionality intended to be shared with multiple projects.
+The crate root is a source file that the Rust compiler starts from and makes up the root module of your crate. src/main.rs is the crate root of a binary crate with the same name as the package.
+Likewise, Cargo knows that if the package directory contains src/lib.rs, the package contains a library crate with the same name as the package, and src/lib.rs is its crate root.
+Cargo passes the crate root files to rustc to build the library or binary. **A package can contain at most one library crate.** It can contain as many binary crates as you’d like, but it must contain at least one crate (either library or binary).
+    - Modules and use: Let you control the organization, scope, and privacy of paths.
+Modules let us organize code within a crate into groups for readability and easy reuse.
+Modules also control the privacy of items, which is whether an item can be used by outside code (public) or is an internal implementation detail and not available for outside use (private).
+Making the module public doesn’t make its contents public.
+The pub keyword on a module only lets code in its ancestor modules refer to it.
+    - Paths: A way of naming an item, such as a struct, function, or module
+* The way privacy works in Rust is that all items (functions, methods, structs, enums, modules, and constants) are private by default.
+So, if you want to make an item like a function or struct private, you put it in a module.
+Items in a parent module can’t use the private items inside child modules, but items in child modules can use the items in their ancestor modules.
+The reason is that child modules wrap and hide their implementation details, but the child modules can see the context in which they’re defined.
+But you can expose inner parts of child modules’ code to outer ancestor modules by using the pub keyword to make an item public.
+ If we use pub before a struct definition, we make the struct public, but the struct’s fields will still be private.
+We can make each field public or not on a case-by-case basis.
+In contrast, if we make an enum public, all of its variants are then public.
+We only need the pub before the enum keyword.

 ## Terminology